 “Under Schenkman’s able fingers, [the Rameau] increased steadily in force and fury as its striking theme mounted on waves of scales and fast figurations to the all-stops-out finish.” —New York Classical Review

 Byron Schenkman believes in the power of music to bring people together for healing and joy.
 By the time Byron went to their first music camp at the age of eleven, they knew that playing chamber music would be an important part of their life’s work.
 They have since been a founding member of several ensembles, including the Seattle Baroque Orchestra that they co-directed until 2013.
 They currently direct the chamber music series Byron Schenkman & Friends at Seattle’s Benaroya Hall.

-In addition to performing live on piano, harpsichord, and fortepiano, Byron can be heard on more than forty CDs, including recordings on historical instruments from the National Music Museum, Vermillion, and the Museum of Fine Arts, Boston.
+In addition to performing live on harpsichord, fortepiano, and piano, Byron can be heard on more than forty CDs, including recordings on historical instruments from the National Music Museum, Vermillion, and the Museum of Fine Arts, Boston.
 A recipient of the Erwin Bodky Award from the Cambridge Society for Early Music “for outstanding achievement in the field of early music,” Byron was voted “Best Classical Instrumentalist” by the readers of Seattle Weekly.
 Their piano playing has been described in the New York Times as “sparkling,” “elegant,” and “insightful.”

-Byron is a graduate of the New England Conservatory and received their master’s degree and a performer’s certificate in harpsichord from Indiana University, where they studied with Elisabeth Wright.
+Byron is a graduate of the New England Conservatory and received the Master of Music degree with honors in performance from the Indiana University Jacobs School of Music.